Genetic and Molecular Mechanisms in Assessing Response in Patients With Prostate Cancer Receiving Enzalutamide Therapy

 After completion of study treatment, patients are followed up at 2-3 or 6 weeks and then every 12 weeks thereafter.

-Hormone-Resistant Prostate Cancer Metastatic Prostatic Adenocarcinoma Recurrent Prostate Carcinoma Stage III Prostate Adenocarcinoma Stage IV Prostate Adenocarcinoma
+Castration Levels of Testosterone Castration-Resistant Prostate Carcinoma Metastatic Prostate Carcinoma in the Soft Tissue Metastatic Prostatic Adenocarcinoma Prostate Carcinoma Metastatic in the Bone PSA Progression Recurrent Prostate Carcinoma Stage III Prostate Adenocarcinoma Stage IV Prostate Adenocarcinoma

 You can join if…